vmiagkov/D5_challenge/README.md

   - showAnalyzer sysbus.uart0
   - start

-Hallo World string is sent on the uart0  as shown on this picture:
+Hello World string is sent on the uart0  as shown on this picture:

 ![UART0 output from Renode](./uart0.bmp)